micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-Jesus said to him, Solemnly I declare to you, this very night, before a [^i]single rooster crows, you will deny _and_ disown Me three times.
+Jesus said to him, Solemnly I declare to you, this very night, before a single rooster crows, you will deny _and_ disown Me three times.